 (iii) Lab work as indicated;

-(iv) Optometry examination (every two years);
+(iv) Optometry examination as indicated;

-(v) Dental examination;
+(v) Dental examination as indicated;

 (vi) Immunizations, offered as medically indicated;